Jack Mauch: A New Renaissance Man

 Mauch’s curiosities also have introduced him to what some see as today’s devil’s bargain in the world of craftsmanship: the new process of “digital fabrication.”
 As he continues his explorations, Mauch finds himself struggling through a love-hate relationship with digital tools.
 In many ways, Mauch’s experiences are a good illustration of how one young talent looks at the choices, and the identities, that more and more artisans will have to face as automation continues to spread.

-When he first arrived at the Maine College of Art, as a teenager, Mauch started by studying ceramics.
+When he first arrived at MECA&D as a teenager, Mauch started by studying ceramics.
 He became obsessed with clay, he says, though he suspects that would have happened with any material at that point.

 When throwing on a wheel, he says, “you get to have this super direct engagement with the material.
 There’s a lot of process in ceramics.
 And that involves a deep understanding of the properties of the materials that you’re using, and really working within the limitations of those materials to try to achieve a vision.”
 As he would discover later, those early lessons in clay informed Mauch’s sense of the limitations of digital fabrication as well.

-In 2011, Mauch applied for a fellowship program at the Penland School of Crafts, intending to develop his interest in ceramics.
-When he arrived, however, he was dazzled by the school’s array of options, and was soon drawn to woodworking.
-After dabbling a bit in metalwork, wood soon became his primary material, as it has been for the last four years.
+In 2011, Mauch applied for a fellowship program at the Penland School of Craft, intending to develop his interest in ceramics.
+When he arrived, however, he was dazzled by the school’s array of options, and was drawn to woodworking.
+After dabbling a bit in metalwork, wood soon became his primary material, as it has remained for years.

 Mauch finds that both wood and metal encourage him to work differently than he did with clay—requiring intricate designs with pen and paper before plunging in with his hands.
 While he has enjoyed this change, he’s not hooked on it.
 “Often, it’s a bit maddening to always be just gripping, hanging on so tight to this final vision,” he says.
 The result, he finds, is that “I’m not in any sort of collaboration with my materials.
 I’m not really letting them have a big say.”